JamesJonesArchive/UsfCAStokenAuth/README.md

 ## Bypassing this auth module

+### 1.0.0+ Usage

+As long as a 'tokenKey' is not specified in the config of a $http or $resource request, the auth module is effectively bypassed.

+### Pre 1.0.0 Usage

 If you have a http or resource service you want bypassed by this modules handling you can pass 'ignoreAuthModule' with a value of 'true' into the $http or $resource config.
 That may look something like:

 ```